The AFRH is fully accredited by leading agencies.

 CARF International is a non-profit accreditor of health and human services.
 Its goal is to ensure that persons served remain at the center of the service delivery process.

 A CARF Five-Year term of accreditation was awarded to the Armed Forces Retirement Home, a continuing care retirement community.
 The Washington, DC, campus (AFRH-W) was surveyed August 24-26, 2016; its five-year accreditation expires on August 31, 2021.
 The Gulfport, MS, campus (AFRH-G) was surveyed August 29-31, 2016; its five year accreditation expires on October 31, 2021.
 AFRH has been continuously accredited by CARF since 2008.

 After each survey, AFRH prepares and maintains a Quality Improvement Plan to implement any CARF recommendations to improve safety, break down silos, and streamline guidelines for resident transitions.
 Through it all we continually emphasize Person-centered Care—our guiding philosophy.
 CARF reviews our progress annually and updates our milestones accordingly.

-The Joint Commission three-year term of accreditation was awarded to both campuses of the Armed Forces Retirement Home (a continuing care retirement community), specifically for Ambulatory Care, Home Care, and Nursing Care Center, in September 2017.
-The AFRH will be resurveyed in or before September 2020.
+The Joint Commission three-year term of accreditation was awarded to both campuses of the Armed Forces Retirement Home (a continuing care retirement community), specifically for Ambulatory Care, Home Care, and Nursing Care Centers, in June 2021.
 AFRH has been continuously accredited by TJC since 2014.